Diseases & Conditions : Growth and Development

 Help your child learn to wash his or her hands.

-Let your child try to take off his or her own clothes and put on some simple clothes (i.e., clothes without buttons or zippers).
+Let your child try to take off his or her own clothes and put on some simple clothes (such as clothes without buttons or zippers).

 Let your child play with blocks, balls, crayons, and/or clay.
-Supervise play so that your child does not put objects in his or her mouth, ears, etc.
+Supervise play so that your child does not put objects in his or her mouth or ears.

 Sing songs, play children's music, and dance with your child.